WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Real-World Deployment

 \textbf{Reference Object (RO) Design}.
 Based on Chairat et al.~\cite{chairat2023ai}, we developed a custom \ac{ro} with slight adjustments to size and layout (see Fig.~\ref{fig:size_retrieval:sub1}).
 Our \ac{ro} is placed next to the wound and features four \ac{aruco} markers, each with a 12 mm side length and a 4 mm margin of white space to facilitate accurate detection.
 To enhance functionality, we included a Macbeth color chart with 24 color patches between the markers, aligned such that the top and bottom edges of the patch groups align with the marker corners to simplify automated extraction.

 \textbf{Benefits.} Unlike existing methods~\cite{chino2020segmenting,foltynski2023internet}, our \ac{aruco}-based \ac{ro}, with its known dimensions, enables precise object size estimation independent of AI algorithms.
-Notably, this approach removes the necessity of including \ac{ro} detection as an additional class in model training.
+Notably, this approach eliminates the need for including \ac{ro} detection as an additional class in model training.
 For future applications, the Macbeth color chart enables color calibration and wound color assessment.
 In environments with few natural reference points (e.g., human skin), the fixed design helps estimate camera position and rotation, which could be used for real-time patient guidance during image capture (e.g., adjusting distance or angle).